 Following the Panel Hearing, Council will receive a report from the Panel with recommendations about how to proceed with the Amendment.
 Council may then decide whether or not to adopt Amendment C150, or adopt the Amendment with changes.
 If adopted by Council, an Amendment only becomes part of the Knox Planning Scheme if and when it is approved by the Planning Minister.

-All submitters will be contacted by Planning Panels Victoria regarding details of the upcoming panel hearing, which is likely to be heard in February 2017.
+All submitters will be contacted directly by Planning Panels Victoria regarding details of the upcoming Directions Hearing and Panel Hearing (as outlined above).